markjpjones/projects/yelp sentiment analysis/README.md

 ### Data Loading & Exploration

 Given the dataset was too large to work with directly in Pandas, I chose to upload it to a Postgres database to work with.
 I did this by first splitting the json files into smaller junks and then iteratively loading these smaller chunks into a Pandas Dataframe, which I could then write to Postgres.
 I created one table in Postgres for each json file (business, reviews, tips, check-ins, users).
 [This article](https://blog.softhints.com/python-read-huge-json-file-pandas/) provides an excellent overview on the approach I took for chunking and loading the JSON files.
-The code I created for loading data into a Dataframe and then out to Postgres can be found [here](http://localhost:8888/lab/tree/project-capstone/Capstone%20-%20Yelp.ipynb#data_loading). **<< Need to fix this link**
+The code I created for loading data into a Dataframe and then out to Postgres can be found [here](https://nbviewer.jupyter.org/github/markjpjones/projects/blob/master/yelp%20sentiment%20analysis/Yelp%20sentiment%20code.ipynb#Data-Loading-(JSONs)-).

 As my goal for the project was to help restaurants better understand their reviews I chose to focus on using business and review information exclusively.
 During the data exploration my aim was to ensure that I had quality data to use for modelling.
 I split my exploration into five stages.
 Each of which I will now describe.